This post may contain affiliate links. Please read our disclosure policy.

 Variations

-- Change up the veggies – Use asparagus, mushrooms, zucchini, or even baby corn to bump up the vegetables in this vegan dish.
+- Easy veggie add-ins: Use asparagus, mushrooms, zucchini, or even baby corn to bump up the vegetables in this vegan dish.

 Other Cauliflower Recipes